ErnestoRB/usePosition/README.md

 # usePosition

 This hook helps to know if a element has changed its position on the screen.
-Relies on requestAnimationFrame and clientBoundRect, so it should work on most browsers.
+Relies on requestAnimationFrame and boundingClientRect, so it should work on most modern browsers.

 ## Installation